Factor VIII assay

 This test is most often done on people who have bleeding problems.
 The risk of too much bleeding is slightly greater for people with bleeding problems than others.

-Carcao M, Moorehead P, Lillicrap D. Hemophelia A and B. In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+Carcao M, Moorehead P, Lillicrap D. Hemophilia A and B. In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi, J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, PA: Saunders Elsevier; 2012:chap 137.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 137.